kasungihan/Advanced-PHP/README.md

 }
 ```

-- limit your instance vaiables
+- limit your instance variables
   way to many instant of one class at least keep 5 instance on class
   single responsibilities